Bereavement and Grief Counseling

 Program Requirements and Special Conditions

 Students must meet JTCC admission requirements.
-Students must also complete placements tests (or equivalent) in English, and scores will be used for appropriate course placement.
+Students must also complete placement tests (or equivalent) in English, and scores will be used for appropriate course placement.
 If students have deficiencies in English, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
 New students should see a counselor and returning students their advisor for more information.
 Persons entering the public or private sectors of human services will be subjected to criminal background and sex offender registry checks, as well as a TB screening as a condition of their placement in a training/practicum site.
 Students will be expected to cover any costs incurred for these procedures.
 These tests will be required as a condition of employment.

 |1st Semester||Credits||Standard Course Options|